Buffered Image

 Unlike the Single Format Implementation, the destination may be another format than the display format.
 Consequently, the drawer must check the image format and the destination format.

-The following description considers that both previous graphs (draw in a custom image and render a custom image) have been read and understood.
+The following description considers that both previous diagrams (draw in a custom image and render a custom image) have been read and understood.
 It only describes the final use-case: draw a custom image in an unknown destination (unknown destination format):

 UI_IMAGE_DRAWING_draw_custom4 (to write in the BSP)